soumendrak/website-v2/content/series/job-interviews/jpmc-interview-experience/index.md

 - Company: [JPMC India](https://www.jpmorgan.com/IN/en/about-us)

 On the ORR (outer ring road), JPMC has a big office.
 It took me some time to reach the designated building.
-I used to stay at BTM during that time.
+I used to stay at BTM Layout during that time.

 ## First round of discussion